New Haven Promise Connects Students with Careers

 Now in its fourth year, the internship program started as a pilot with internships for two dozen scholars and has grown to include more than 100 students at various stages in their college careers.
 Students are earning $2,000 - $5,000 through the program while also gaining valuable work experience, says New Haven Promise Executive Director Patricia Melton.

-Many Promise scholars are first generation college students.
+Many Promise scholars are first-generation college students.
 Prior to the internship program, Melton says, many of them were not aware of the importance of not letting the summer slide by without making progress toward their career goals.

-"If they don't gain experience then they are going to be stuck in line behind the students that do have experience," says Melton.
+"If they don't gain experience then they are going to be stuck in line behind the students that do have the experience," says Melton.
 "In this environment, when you graduate you have to hit the ground running with skills."

 The summer internships also help the students recognize what skills they need to work on when they return to their studies in the fall.

 "They go back to school focused on the types of things that are transferable to the workforce," Melton says.